 The overlay boards are 130mm by 14mm solid Blue Gum.
 For this width the supplier specified full trowel coverage polyurethane glue plus secret nailing using cleats rather than staples, which have a higher tendency to split the tongue.

 There is one floor vent and two floor hatches in this room.
 The hatch cover overlay will blend with the surrounding flooring.

 14. Two rooms

-15. Install complete - sanding and finishing still to do
+15. Install complete - hatch and vent cutouts, sanding and finishing still to do